Lixhr/Greffe/README.md

 > IDA Pro plugin for non-intrusive binary patching.
 Especially useful on bare-metal targets without debugging capabilities.

 Right-click any instruction in IDA's disassembly view.
-Greffe replaces it with a branch to a user-written C handler, transparently relocating the original instruction so execution continues correctly after the handler returns.
+Greffe replaces it with a branch to a user-written C handler.
+The original instruction(s) is transparently relocated so execution resumes normally after the handler returns.

 Instruction relocation is powered by [frida-gum](https://github.com/frida/frida-gum).
 Currently supported architectures (LE / BE):